-Designing and engineering a vehicle is very challenging task even for the biggest and most renowned companies in the world.
-The birth of a project is very often a combination between a dream, a successful business case and the designer’s sketch.
+Designing and engineering a vehicle is a very challenging task even for the biggest and most renowned companies in the world.
+The birth of a project is very often a combination of a dream, successful business case and the designer’s sketch.
 In order to build a car you need a strong team of experienced professionals to take on the challenge and turn that sketch into a finished vehicle.
-With years of experience in the automotive business, Miroslav Dimitrov has gained all the necessary knowledge in the field of car making which is required to undertake and complete such a task.
+With years of experience in the automotive business, Miroslav Dimitrov has gained all the necessary knowledge in the field of car making, which is required to undertake and complete such a task.
 Whether you want to make your dream come through by building your one-off car designed to your very own taste and expectations or you have a business that looks for the best design for its new product, Miroslav Dimitrov Design can offer the right answer.

 Yes.
-Miroslav Dimitrov can offer a large variety of services ranging from Art Commissions, Car Design, 3D Modelling, 3D Visualisation, Product Design, Entertainment Design, Consultations and more.
-If you still want to make sure your needs can answered, please feel free to use the contact form.
+Miroslav Dimitrov can offer a variety of services ranging from Art Commissions, Car Design, 3D Modelling, 3D Visualisation, Product Design, Entertainment Design, Consultations and more.
+If you still want to make sure your needs can be answered, please feel free to use the contact form.

 Professional design expertise and one-to-one consultations are available.
 Please get in touch for more details.

-When looking for your first job or internship.
-The traditional ways of sending your portfolio with your best work to the design studios are still very much in place, but the growing importance of social media has changed the ways you can make your work noticed and you should explore all possibilities the modern digital era has to offer.
+When looking for your first job or internship – the traditional ways of sending your portfolio with your best work to the design studios are still very much in place, but the growing importance of social media has changed the ways you can make your work noticed and you should explore all possibilities the modern digital era has to offer.

 It is very true indeed that every design object starts with a drawing, but you should be mindful that design is not just drawing pretty pictures.
 In reality, during the design development of a product the 2D creative work accounts for no more than 15-20% of the total time a designer spends on the project.
 If drawing and sketching is your only aim, you should probably consider a path to Fine Arts & Illustration.
 Design is an incredible combination of art, aesthetics, technical & industrial knowledge, practicality, understanding brand values, marketing, business and so much more.

 Then why drawing well is so important?
 Because sketching & drawing is the main language designers use for communication.
 The better you are at this, the better you will be able to translate your ideas on paper and be understood by people you work for/with.
 Therefore designers should always strive to improve their artistic skills and techniques by practicing on anything from human body, fashion, product design, architecture, concept art and vehicles of course.
 At the same time always looking to increase their knowledge and understanding of how things work.
-Good designers are people with very keen eye on the things surrounding us!
+Good designers are people with a very keen eye on the things surrounding us!

-Patience is important as things don’t happen over night.
+Patience is important as good results don’t happen over night.
 You don’t learn the foundations of design or how to draw in a year’s time, it takes much longer than that.
 Persistence and strong will are crucial to succeed in any profession of course, but design is a lifelong career so you should be prepared for the long journey before you take it!

 There is NO specific software for designing a car.
-The design & engineering of a vehicle (or any other product) is a very complicated process often involving a combination of different softwares to get the job done.
+The design & engineering of a vehicle (or any other product) is a very complicated process often involving a combination of different software to get the job done.

 – Adobe Photoshop.
 It is widely used for anything from scanning and colouring your work, digital sketching with Wacom tablet, photographs re-touching and preparing hi-resolution boards for presentations.